The purpose of this list of resources is to guide small and medium-sized businesses during and post-COVID-19.

 Businesses with Employees

-- Canada Emergency Wage Subsidy (CEWS) – This federal government initiative provides a 75% wage subsidy to eligible employers for up to 24 weeks – retroactive to March 15 – till August 29, 2020.
+- Canada Emergency Wage Subsidy (CEWS) – This federal government initiative provides wage subsidies to eligible employers.
+This program has been expanded and extended until November 21, 2020.

 - Student Work Placement Program (SWPP) – This Government of Canada program provides wage subsidies to eligible private sector and non-profit employers to assist them with the cost of hiring students.